Japan itinerary: How to get the best out of Japan in 10 days

 • Or you could even tag on a trip to Okinawa (that’s my next dream!)

 We’ve also written a storybook version of the Japan itinerary with lots of photos to inspire you.
-And beside this Japan blog, also have a look at our travel resources page for lots more money and time-saving tips.
+And besides this Japan blog, also have a look at our travel resources page for lots more money and time-saving tips.

 A 10-day Japan itinerary – including things to do, accommodation, and vegetarian-friendly restaurants.